JetBrains/intellij-sdk-docs/topics/intro/content_updates.md

 ### August-20

 README added to Code Samples
-: All code samples used in this guide now come with `README`, making it easier to browse them.
+: All code samples used in this guide now come with <path>README</path>, making it easier to browse them.
 They can be conveniently accessed via a [separate GitHub repository](https://github.com/JetBrains/intellij-sdk-code-samples).

 ### June-20